 - Identify the resource to put on reserve

-Complete the Reserve Request Form (required to process all requests)
+Complete the Reserve Request Form in your ILLiad account (required to process all requests).
+For help, please view the How to Place a Reserve Request tutorial.

 - Provide the full citations (i.e., a bibliography) of all materials and any personal copies of materials.